robwilde/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

   - Other API view will no longer display switches for services that are not installed.
   - twitchpress_redirect_tracking() now uses wp_redirect() instead of wp_safe_redirect()
   - Setup wizard now uses two methods to check if channel exists.
 See function twitchpress_setup_application_save().
+  - Main file now has a list of $GLOBALS that will make it easier to development extensions.

 * Configuration:
   - No changes.